iusrepo/ius.io/docs/FAQs.md

 #### What is the relationship between Rackspace and IUS?

+IUS is sponsored by Rackspace, but is not a service of Rackspace.
 It is similar to the relationship between Red Hat and EPEL.

 * $COMPANY sponsors $PROJECT via engineer man-hours, servers, and bandwidth.
 * The escalation path for $PROJECT packages is with $PROJECT, not with $COMPANY.